PravicaInc/walletify/README.md

+## WISE was renamed to WALLETIFY on April 2023

 # Overview

 A lot of open-source projects start as small point solution initiatives, versus behemoth one-size-fits-all software packages.
 As a result, these solutions tend to be lightweight, focused, and usually do a pretty good job solving the problem.